-We get a few hundred dollars worth of currency before leaving our home country at our local Chase bank.
-This provides us cash in hand when we arrive, and it will cover tips, small purchases, and those rare places that don't take credit cards.
-Our norm is to get about \$300 worth of the currency.
+We get a few hundred dollars worth of currency at our local Chase bank before leaving our home country.
+This provides us with cash in hand when we arrive, and it will cover tips, small purchases, and those rare places that don't take credit cards or use Apple Pay.
+Our norm is to get about \$200 worth of currency.
 We often never need to get more cash once there.
+In most cases, we come with 50% of what we left with.